Level: 7 | Duration: 2 Years | Start Date: September

 - A degree in the subject/skills you wish to teach (normally a 2:1 classification degree)

-- GCSE Grade C in English Language (or equivalent)
+- GCSE Grade C in English Language and maths (or equivalent)

 - A current enhanced satisfactory DBS